anehra-15/E_commerce_Data_Extraction_with_Python/README.md

   - Stores the extracted information in a Pandas DataFrame.
 - Exports the data to a CSV file.

-## CSV Generated after runnign the code
+## CSV Generated after running the code
 ![alt text](img/p6.PNG)

 ## Disclaimer